hcavarsan/kftray/docs/kftray/USAGE.md

 - Proxy startup waits for the relay's TCP listener instead of a fixed delay.
 Existing startup probes are preserved; an unready sidecar does not prevent a started relay from forwarding.
 - Expose waits for its server and reverse WebSocket handshake before reporting success.
 Kubernetes Service routing can still take time to converge after Service creation.
 - HTTP logs use the same configuration directory as the database: `KFTRAY_CONFIG`, then `$XDG_CONFIG_HOME/kftray`, then `~/.kftray`.
 Logs are stored in its `http_logs` subdirectory.
+- Bulk actions run independent configurations concurrently in bounded batches.
+A busy configuration cannot start another operation until its current operation finishes.
+- During a bulk action, the cancel button discards queued operations.
+Operations already in progress finish normally.
+Failed configurations are reported without blocking the rest of the batch.
+- Stop All also stops expose tunnels.
+Stopping a configuration cancels its recovery before releasing its listeners and Kubernetes resources.

 ## Export configurations to a JSON file